jeantimex/generator-vanilla-react-webapp/README.md

-# generator-vanilla-react-webapp
+# Vanilla React Web Application Yeoman Generator

-Vanilla React Web Application Yeoman Generator
+This Yeoman generator helps you scaffold your next web application with Vanilla React and Webpack.